u7day/Neighbourhood-Map/README.md

 2. Google Maps API is used to display the map and mark the places on it.

-3. When you click on any location the information related to it pops up, this information fetched using Wikipedia API.
+3. When you click on any location the information related to it pops up, this information is fetched using Wikipedia API.

 4. The locations are depicted by red markers and these markers bounce when you click on them.